assemble/grunt-assemble-permalinks/README.md

 ***

-_This file was generated on Tuesday, October 15, 2013._
+_This file was generated on Wednesday, October 16, 2013._

 [moment]: http://momentjs.com/ "Moment.js Permalinks"